Compact and aligned text (CAT) Client

 Parameters:

-• format – A short version of the Accept header, e.g. json, yaml.
+• format – A short version of the Accept header, such as json or yaml.

-• h – Comma-separated list of column names to display.
+• h – A comma-separated list of column names to display.

-• help – Return help information.
+• help – Returns help information.
 Default is false.

-• ignore_unavailable – If true, the response does not include information from unavailable snapshots.
+• ignore_unavailable – When true, the response does not include information from unavailable snapshots.
 Default is false.

-• (Deprecated (master_timeout) – To promote inclusive language, use ‘cluster_manager_timeout’ instead.): Operation timeout for connection to master node.
+• (Deprecated (master_timeout) – To promote inclusive language, use cluster_manager_timeout instead.): The amount of time allowed to establish a connection to the cluster manager node.

-• s – Comma-separated list of column names or column aliases to sort by.
+• s – A comma-separated list of column names or column aliases to sort by.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.

-• time – The unit in which to display time values.
+• time – Specifies the time units, for example, 5d or 7h.
+For more information, see [Supported units](https://opensearch.org/docs/latest/api-reference/units/).
 Valid choices are nanos, micros, ms, s, m, h, d.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • repository